1970 Plymouth Hemi Cuda

 various models, including a 1995 first-generation version and a 2008 fourth-generation, in which the horsepower was boosted to 600.
 The lineage of these cars sadly ends with the 2017 ACR model, which also has been acquired for this collection.

-The “Muscle Car” era is represented by five famously known Mopar cars, including three Dodge Vipers; a 1970 Plymouth Superbird Six Pack, banned by NASCAR after one year for being too fast; a 1970 Plymouth Hemi ’Cuda in Plum Crazy (purple); and a Chrysler 2016 Challenger Hellcat, the only car with over 700 hp that can be bought off the dealer lot.
+The “Muscle Car” era is represented by six famously known Mopar cars, including three Dodge Vipers; a 1970 Plymouth Superbird Six Pack, banned by NASCAR after one year for being too fast; a 1970 Plymouth Hemi ’Cuda in Plum Crazy (purple); a 2016 Dodge Challenger Hellcat; and a 2018 Dodge Challenger Demon, with over 800 hp that can be bought off the dealer lot.